 Massachusetts has few uninsured drivers, according to the Insurance Research Council, but it requires uninsured motorist bodily injury coverage.

-Massachusetts is a no-fault state, so no matter who causes an accident, you turn first to your own personal injury protection (PIP) coverage.
+No-fault state: Massachusetts is a no-fault state, so no matter who causes an accident, you turn first to your own personal injury protection (PIP) coverage.
 Minimum limits are $8,000 and cover items such as medical expenses, replacement services and 75% of lost wages.

-Don't be confused by the language: Massachusetts insurers sometimes refer to bodily injury liability coverage as "bodily injury to others" and uninsured motorist as "bodily injury caused by uninsured auto."
+Unique terminology: Massachusetts insurers sometimes refer to bodily injury liability coverage as "bodily injury to others" and uninsured motorist as "bodily injury caused by uninsured auto."

 Credit not a rating factor: Credit information is prohibited from being used for underwriting or rating purposes by Massachusetts car insurance companies.
 Most other states allow the practice.